 in MississippI, USA

-We are looking at Acute Care and Critical Access Hospitals.
-We are not counting Psychiatric Hospitals, Department of Defense or VA Hospitals.
-The number of hospitals has remained the same in MississippI at 95.
+We are only looking at Acute Care and Critical Access Hospitals.
+We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
+The number of hospitals has remained the same in MississippI.
 Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
-A hospitals rating can become better or worse based on patient surveys as well as reported quality measures.
-Not all hospitals have a star rating.
+A hospitals rating can become better or worse over time based on patient surveys and other reported quality measures.
+Not all hospitals will have a star rating.

 There are 8 fewer hospitals with a two star rating which is lower than the previous year in MississippI.
 There are 2 more hospitals with a 1 star rating in MississippI than the previous year.